 Your blood pressure will improve

 You might think that nightcap is easing your stress, but it could actually raise your blood pressure.
 According to a study published in the journal Hypertension, 38 ounces of beer or 13 ounces of wine (about three beers or a couple of glasses of wine) increased participants’ blood pressure by an average of 2.4 mmHg.
 Another study at the University of Bristol found that individuals who drink on a regular basis have blood pressure numbers that are around 7 mmHg higher than people who do not drink.
 To keep your blood pressure in check, follow the American Heart Association’s recommendation of no more than two drinks per day for men and one drink per day for women.
-Here’s more information on the safest amount of alcohol to drink.
+Here’s more of what you should know about alcohol and high blood pressure.

 You’ll sleep better